i-Hu/game/README.md

 # Games
-Here are some games that are engraved with Python
+Here are some games that engraved with Python